zeppelinen/ansible-role-mysql-backup/README.md

 - `mysql_backup_frequency`: This must match one of the standard `/etc/cron.*` directories, typically either `daily` (default), `hourly`, `weekly` or `monthly`.
 - `mysql_backup_minimum_expected_size`: The minimum size in bytes of the backup file.
   The cron job will return an error if the file is smaller than this.
+- `mysql_backup_user`: The user that will own the finished backup.
+The backup itself will still be done by root.

 Example playbook